Microchip-MPLAB-Harmony/ethercat/apps/ethercat_counter_foe_app/docs/readme_lan9253_samd51.md

     | MSAMD51_SPI_Beckhoff_mode.xml |   SPI Beckhoff mode |

-    Copy the required configuration file as per the configuration mode is selected during MHC **Lan9253 Component** configuration from **< harmony-repo >/ethercat/slave_stack/lan9253/** directory to the **TwinCAT\3.1\Config\Io\EtherCAT** directory.
+    Copy the required available configuration file from **< harmony-repo >/ethercat/slave_stack/lan9253/** directory to the **TwinCAT\3.1\Config\Io\EtherCAT** directory.

 2. In TwinCAT XAE, create a New Project **(File=>New=>Project)**.
 In the New Project Window, select the TwinCAT Projects option and then click OK

     ![Application_Execute](images/twincat_new_project.png)

-3. Connect port zero (J1 connection) of the EVB_LAN9253_SAMD51 board to the TwinCAT master using a RJ45 Ethernet cable, and then power up the board.
+3. Connect port zero (J1 connector) of the EVB_LAN9253_SAMD51 board to the TwinCAT master using a RJ45 Ethernet cable, and then power up the board.
 The Link/Act LED should be ON at Port zero when the cable is connected.
 If the Link/Act LED is not ON, then this indicates that there is an issue with the connection or the cable.

 4. Expand the IO option in the TwinCAT XAE project window and right click on Devices.
 Select Scan.